purples-blueeyes/printf/README.md

-A collaborative team project with Ato Ishaque on the print fumction printf in C
+A collaborative team project with Ato Ishaque on the print function printf in C